 The reverse functionality of converting existing auto-properties to properties with backing field is also available with the corresponding context action.
 You can also generate default bodies for property accessors using the To computed property context action:

 Another option to convert properties to auto-properties in a bulk mode is code cleanup.
-You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the default Default: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

 To convert properties to auto-properties with custom code cleanup profile

 Go to the Code Cleanup settings page:.

 Create a new profile as described in the To create a new custom cleanup profile section.
 In the Selected profile settings section for the new profile, tick the Use auto-property, if possible checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.

 Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To list.
 For more information, see managing and sharing resharper settings.

 Select the scope where you want to use auto-properties: